Frances Stackhouse Acton: Buildings

 Stackhouse Acton's primary interest lay in buildings.
 She would frequently paint historical buildings such as abbeys and stately homes, often leaving the people or animals in the image unfinished.
 She repaired a significant number of cottages on her estate and built a school.
 She also created a secret garden in the quarry where she had built the hypocaust system.
 Near to the secret garden, she built a Swiss-style chalet.
 Stackhouse Acton also spent some time updating Acton Scott Hall, replacing and extending windows, as well as bringing in some 17th-century woodwork.

 She took a particular interest in Stokesay Castle, which had fallen into disrepair by the first half of the 19th century.
-In 1853 she convinced the owner, William Craven, to pay to restore it under her supervision.
+In 1853 she convinced the owner, William Craven, 2nd Earl of Craven, to pay to restore it under her supervision.
 The cost was over £100 (worth approximately £70,980 in 2015).
 Although she managed to "clear out and secure" the castle, she did not succeed in countering the dilapidation and eventually the castle was sold.